ariajanke/aabbtdp/README.md

 ## Note
 Building this library should not need the use of precompiled binaries (header only).
 Building the unit-tests however, will require linking to a compiled cul (my "common utility" library) binary.

+I need to add in the "growth" feature before this is ready for grpg.